 As reintroductions into Stage 1 get underway, AWC is beginning initial planning for Stage 2, which will expand the feral predator-free area at Newhaven to a massive 100,000 hectares.

-Please consider making an eligible gift to AWC in response to the $2 million Challenge before 30 June.
-Your eligible tax-deductible donation will be doubled, helping AWC take action to secure the future of Australia’s endangered wildlife.
+Please consider making a tax-deductible gift to AWC, which will help us take action to secure the future of Australia’s endangered wildlife.